-The Nomination & Remuneration Committee carries out a review of the performance of the Board and directors and each committee reviews its performance.
-During the Reporting Period, the Nomination & Remuneration Committee conducted a review by a survey completed by directors about performance of the board.
-The results of the survey were then discussed by the Nomination & Remuneration Committee and the Board.
+The Board carries out a review of the performance of the Board and directors and each committee reviews its performance.
+During the Reporting Period, the Board conducted a review by a survey completed by directors about performance of the board.
+The results of the survey were then discussed by the Board.

-Nine has an employee performance review process which operates throughout the company.
-In addition, the Nomination & Remuneration Committee reviews performance of the Chief Executive Officer and other senior management, in the context of determining incentives and remuneration.
+Nine has an employee performance review process which operates throughout the Company.
+In addition, the People & Remuneration Committee reviews performance of the Chief Executive Officer and other senior management, in the context of determining incentives and remuneration.